RunSi/DEVWKS-2601/guide/step5.md

 source-interface: Loopback10 (primary:172.16.10.1 vrf:0)
 ```

-We shall parse the data to retrieve the VxLAN dport and the Source-Interface

-There are two methods by which we can retrieve this data
+There are two methods by which we can retrieve this data - Manual regular expressions and Markup

 ### Using Regular Expressions manually